mlandis/phyddle/docs/source/overview.rst

 in the model design.

-Sensible results
+Nonsensical results
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^

 When applying a statistical model or inference method to analyze an empirical dataset, it's critical to verify that the results are sensible.
 Models and methods cannot put the results it finds into a broader scientific context.
-For example, inferring a net diversification rate of 1000 species per species per Myr for a bird clade might be an earth-shattering result that changes our understanding of vertebrate evolution.
+For example, inferring a net diversification rate of 1,000 species per species per Myr for a bird clade might be an earth-shattering result that fundamentally changes our understanding of vertebrate evolution.
 Or perhaps the model is poorly designed.
 Or perhaps the simulator contained a bug.
 Or perhaps the network was overtrained.
 Or perhaps the dataset contained an error.

 We urge biologists to use their knowledge of the empirical system and the model properties to interpret results.
-Do not hesitate to question the results of any statistical analysis, with phyddle or otherwise, if they cannot be explained clearly and convincingly.
+Do not hesitate to question the results of any statistical analysis, with phyddle or otherwise, especially if they cannot be explained clearly and convincingly.
+If you suspect your results cannot be trusted, explore whether results are robust to adjustments in the dataset or analysis settings, and to what extent the results can be replicated with other methods.

 .. _Tricks: